Skip to content

 Use GenAI selectively

-A good pattern is heuristic extraction first, then GenAI only for records that need classification, summarization, field normalization, or schema-shaped output.
+A good pattern is heuristic extraction first, then GenAI only for records that need summarization, field normalization, or schema-shaped output.

-Use proxies for production pipeline crawls
+Use proxies for production Crawler crawls

-Pipeline opens browser pages and extracts content as it discovers links.
+Crawler opens browser pages and extracts content as it discovers links.
 For production crawls, configure a single proxy or proxy pool and keep concurrency conservative.

 import json